kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *strategy shifts with the wind*

 ### NO FOCUS ON CUSTOMERS
-> Organization is perceived as lacking a focus on customers' needs or not having a customer-centric model.
-There is criticism in the organization about not caring for the customers in general.
-Sometimes it is a consequence of delusional thinking that the customers will stay no matter how the organization treats them.
-It could also be about failing on delivering value to serve customer needs or not listening to customer feedback.
+> Employees perceive organization as not focusing on customers’ needs or not having a customer-centric model.
+There is general criticism in organization about lack of customer care, which may result from the delusion of undying customer loyalty.
+It could stem from failure to deliver value to customers or ignoring their feedback.

 __Exemplary statements reported by employees:__